aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to XLAM in C++ Applications" h2="Convert PS to XLAM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to XLAM?</h2>

+The Portable Document Format (PDF) is a widely used file format for documents, but it is not suitable for editing.
+Microsoft Excel Add-in (XLAM) is a file format that allows users to create and edit Excel spreadsheets.
+Converting PDF to XLAM is a great way to make the document more accessible and easier to edit.

+<h2>How Aspose.Total Helps for PS to XLAM Conversion?</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that enables developers to easily convert PS to XLAM.
+It is a simple two-step process.
+In the first step, you can export PS to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLAM.

+Aspose.PDF for C++ is a powerful PDF manipulation library that enables developers to create, edit, and convert PDF documents.
+It provides a wide range of features such as creating PDF documents from scratch, converting PDF to other formats, extracting text and images from PDF, and more.

+Aspose.Cells for C++ is a powerful spreadsheet programming API that enables developers to create, edit, and convert Excel spreadsheets.
+It provides a wide range of features such as creating Excel documents from scratch, converting Excel to other formats, extracting data from Excel, and more.

-Converting PS to XLAM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLAM.
+Aspose.Total for C++ is a comprehensive file format automation library that enables developers to easily convert PS to XLAM.
+It is a simple two-step process.
+In the first step, you can export PS to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLAM.
+With Aspose.Total for C++, developers can quickly and easily convert PS to XLAM with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}